KDE/digikam-doc/setup_application/miscs_settings.rst

     Dialog under Windows When Install is Ready to be Processed

-Just press **Install** button to process finak stage.
+Just press **Install** button to process the final stage.
 The current digiKam session will be closed and installer will be started.

 .. note::